Bricklaying Cost Australia 2026

 What Affects Bricklaying Costs in Australia

-Most Australia bricklayers quote labour only — bricks, mortar, sand, and fixings are charged separately.
-Always confirm whether your quote is labour only or supply and install.
-A full supply-and-install quote is easier to compare.
+Most Australia bricklayers quote labour only — bricks, mortar, and materials are additional.
+A full supply-and-lay quote is easier to compare but less flexible on brick choice.